-Several key dates for West Virginia’s 2016 Harpers Ferry National Historical Park Quarter
+Several key dates for West Virginia’s 2016 Harpers Ferry National Historical Park Quarter include:

-Two quarters will be released before the Harper’s Ferry National Historical Park Quarter in 2016.
-These two are the Shawnee National Forest Quarter and the Cumberland Gap National Historical Park Quarter.
-Following the Harper’s Ferry Quarter will be the Theodore Roosevelt National Park Quarter and the Fort Moultrie (Fort Sumter National Monument) Quarter for South Carolina.
+Earlier in 2016, the Shawnee National Forest Quarter for Illinois and the Cumberland Gap National Historical Park Quarter for Kentucky were introduced.
+Following the Harper’s Ferry quarter are the Theodore Roosevelt National Park Quarter for North Dakota and the Fort Moultrie (Fort Sumter National Monument) Quarter for South Carolina.

-Harpers Ferry National Historical Park information
+Harpers Ferry National Historical Park Information

-Making the site even more historical is the fact that the Lewis and Clark Expedition began in Harpers Ferry.
+Making the site more historical is the fact that the Lewis and Clark Expedition began in Harpers Ferry.
 Also, during the American Civil War the location was so pivotal that forces fought and gained possession of the area eight times.